-Easy Coconut Macaroons.
-These keto macaroons can be your new go-to easy baked good.
+These Keto Macaroons can be your new go-to easy baked good.
 Six ingredients.
 Five minutes to mix and scoop.
 Thirty minutes to bake.
 Done.
-These are Dairy-Free, Low Carb, Gluten-Free, Grain-Free, and a THM S.
+These low carb Keto Coconut Macaroons are also Dairy-Free, Gluten-Free, Grain-Free, and a THM S.

 One dirty bowl and two dirty cookie sheets.
 And a measuring spoon or two.
 That's it.
 I even simplify further and line my cookie sheets with parchment paper but that's optional.